Close

 DimaBerlin/Shutterstock.com

-It’s mainly younger people, including younger millennials and Gen Z individuals, who use the term “chronically online” to describe one another.
-However, that’s not to say that young people are the only ones who can be chronically online, or that they’re the only ones who use this phrase.
+It’s mainly younger people, including younger millennials, who use the term “chronically online” to describe one another.
+However, that’s not to say that kids are the only ones who can be chronically online, or that they’re the only ones who point to this phrase in discussions about what they’re experiencing.
 More and more older people are becoming aware of the issue, too.

 It’s unfair to generalize an entire generation, and we can’t say that all Gen Z individuals are chronically online.
-However, there are tendencies and statistics to show that a lot of Gen Z people do spend more time online than their predecessors and that the “chronically online issue” has a bigger chance of affecting people who fall into the Gen Z age bracket.
+However, there are tendencies and statistics to show that a lot of young people do dedicate more time online than their predecessors and that the “extremely online issue” has a bigger chance of affecting people who fall into the Z age bracket.

-This is explainable by the fact that Gen Z is the first generation to truly grow up with internet technology for their entire lives.
-Gen Z is generally defined as being from the late 90s to the early 2010s.
-This is when the internet, home computers, and smartphones really started to take off, and Gen Z individuals have grown up knowing and living with this technology.
+This is explainable by the fact that Gen Z is the first generation to truly grow up with internet technology and social media platforms for their entire lives.
+This generation is generally defined as being from the late 90s to the early 2010s.
+This is when the internet, home computers, and smartphones really started to take off, and these kids have grown up knowing and living with this technology.

-As such, many of them are so used to it that they can easily spend several hours a day online, browsing social media, watching videos on YouTube, or using the internet in other ways.
-This puts a lot of them into the “chronically online” category.
-But, as touched on earlier, this isn’t true for every single Gen Z person and some are much more moderate in their internet usage.
+As such, many of them are so used to it that they can easily waste several hours a day online, browsing social media, watching videos on YouTube, or using the internet in other ways.
+This puts a lot of them into the “extremely online” category.
+But, as touched on earlier, this isn’t true for every single person, and some are much more moderate in their internet usage.

 Signs and Symptoms of a Chronically Online Person